maxant/kafka-data-consistency/README.md

 # KSQL

-Run the partner generator: `PartnerResource#main` => it generates new random partner data, a record every few seconds.
+Run the partner generator: `PartnerGenerator#main` => it generates new random partner data, a record every few seconds.

 Run a Kafka Stream `FilterNonGermanSpeakingAndAnonymiseAndAddAgeKafkaStream#main`, which does what it says on the tin, using the generated partner data!
+Note that you can start multiple instances of this.
+If you add another, there is a rebalancing and local state is sent over to the new consumer and no longer reported by the original one.

 You then have the basis for the queries which are created in this chapter.